 For families a visit to nearby Twin Lakes Theme Park is a must for visitors with young children, and/or its sister park Wheelgate Park (both 20 mins drive).
 Take a picnic to Sherwood Forest, cycle round Sherwood Pines or pop to Rushcliffe Country Park for swings, steam trains and a BMX track (free entry).
 Challenge your head for heights at the High Ropes at the National Water Sports Centre where kayaking and white water rafting is also available.

-Watch the cricket at Trent Bridge cricket ground, try your hand at Go Karting or parachuting at Skydive, Langar Airfield.
+Watch the cricket at Trent Bridge cricket ground, play golf on a vast amount of golf courses in the area, try your hand at Go Karting or parachuting at Skydive, Langar Airfield.
 Clay pigeon shooting, fishing, and in season game shoots (all booked in advance) are just some of the other outdoor pursuit options available in the area.

 We are a short stroll from Langar Hall, a popular venue for weddings and special occasions.
 A table reservation well in advance is strongly recommended to ensure availability at this award-winning restaurant.
 Our village pub, The Unicorn’s Head, only a couple of minutes walk across the road, serves great pub meals – including fantastic wood-fired pizzas) and a range of local ales & tipples such as the local Belvoir pressés.
 Their food menu is also available for take away.